naoufal/react-native-payments/README.md

 - __Effective__.
 Faster checkouts that increase conversion.
 - __Future-proof__.
 Use a W3C Standards API, supported by companies like Google, Firefox and others.
 - __Cross-platform__.
 Share payments code between your iOS, Android, and web apps.
-- __Add-ons__.
-Easily enable support for Stripe or Braintree via add-ons.

 ---